 At this time not all ISPs offer filtering.
-While the government put pressure on providers to implement this system, it is not a legal requirement and many smaller companies are yet to comply.
+While the government put pressure on providers to implement this system, it is not a legal requirement and many smaller companies have yet to comply.

 To access BT Parental Controls you will need your BT ID and password.
 Login in to My BT and navigate to the Parental Controls panel.

 You can choose from pre-set filter levels of Light, Moderate and Strict, or customise the blocked categories.
 BT Parental Controls also offer a timer, homework settings and black/whitelisting.